pip-services/pip-services-docs/content/en/getting_started/recipes/data_conversion/index.md

 #### 10)	MapConverter & RecursiveMapConverter

 Both classes are used to convert arbitrary values into map objects using extended conversion rules.
-The difference between them is that RecursiveMapConverter uses recursion to convert all values stored in objects and arrays, and MapConverter doesn’t.
+The difference between them is that RecursiveMapConverter uses recursion to convert all values stored in objects and arrays, and MapConverter doesn't.
 The tables and examples below explain their methods and conversion rules.

 <table class="full-width-table">
   <tr>